shadzzz90/Machine-Learning-for-Accelerated-Polymer-Design/README.md

 3. Open the desired notebook from the Jupyter interface in your browser.

-## Contributing:

-Discover an improvement or have an interesting idea?
-Notebook contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidance.

 ## Citation:

 Though this is an unofficial implementation, please credit the original authors when using or referencing this work: